 13.)
 Look at colorful pictures

-Your baby would love watching bright images.
+Your baby will love watching bright images.
 You can have a book with colorful and highly contrasting photos for this session.
 Alternatively, you can use your photo album.
 Looking at pictures is an activity that would help the baby to develop a proper vision.

 How to perform this act: Look at images and point them out to your baby.
 Be sure to initiate a conversation to keep things more interesting.
 Say something like ‘Where is the apple?
 Can you point at the apple?
 Here, this is an apple?’
 Be sure to keep a varied and excited tone as you point out images on your colorful books.